A Non Profit

-We are co-hosting an evening fundraiser at the beautiful Ramscale Lofts, West Village, New York to support the “ Vanishing of the Bees” film documentary.
+We are co-hosted an evening fundraiser at the beautiful Ramscale Lofts, West Village, New York to support the “ Vanishing of the Bees” film documentary.

-The Honey Bee Conservancy and The Natural Resources Defense Council, our colleagues, are also supporting the evening, which will include previews from the film and a Q & A with the two directors, George Langworthy and Maryam Henein.
+The Honey Bee Conservancy and The Natural Resources Defense Council, our colleagues, also supported the evening, which included previews from the film and a Q & A with the two directors, George Langworthy and Maryam Henein.

-A collection of NY State vineyards are kindly providing the wines.
-Ramscale are generously donating the space.
+A collection of NY State vineyards are kindly provided the wines.
+Ramscale are generously donated the space.